visavishesh/dai_markov_chains/README.md

 # Description:

 ## Pre-processing:
 markov_chain_part1.py processes the raw data, labeling each transition with a simplified state transition, ie from ['born','shut,'wipe,'bite','safe','unsafe'] to just ['safe','unsafe','bite','wipe'].

 This is the 'simple_transition' field.
 It also adds the time_spent value, which is a simple subtraction of the timestamp of the state being transitioned to minus the timestamp of the state being transitioned from.

 This output is the 'intermediate_markov_output.csv'.

 ## The magic:
 markov_chains_part2.py uses pandas and numpy.
 It first reads and parses the intermediate output file, then cross-tabulates the count of transitions in each from-to state pair.
 It then sums the time spent in each 'from' state (ie 'safe' and 'unsafe').
-Then it divides the # of transitions for each state pair by the total time spent in the 'from' state to produce the final output.
+Lastly, it divides the # of transitions for each state pair by the total time spent in the 'from' state to produce the final output.

 # The Code